Working in IT can mean a variety of different things. You can work in computer support, cybersecurity, data, cloud computing, and other areas.

 Mid-career or senior jobs: Data scientist, data engineer, data architect

-Getting started: If you’re interested in becoming a data technician, some background knowledge of IT support might help.
-If the idea of working directly with data is more enticing to you, consider getting a certification in data analytics—like the IBM Data Analyst Professional Certificate or the Google Data Analytics Professional Certificate.
+Getting started: If the idea of working with data is enticing to you, consider getting a certification in data analytics from an industry leader—like the Google Data Analytics Professional Certificate.

 Read more: 7 In-Demand Data Analyst Skills to Get Hired